 What is the purchase order process?

 The following are the steps in the purchase order process.
 Note that the purchase order process is one part of a broader procurement process that includes everything from identifying the need for a good or service to payment.
 Read our blog post on the entire procurement process here.
 Many companies will implement a purchase order system

-- Step 1: Purchaser creates purchase requisition – The purchase order process starts with a purchase requisition, a document that is created by the purchaser and submitted to the department that controls finances.
+- Step 1: Purchaser creates purchase requisition – The purchase order process starts with a purchase requisition, a document that is created by the purchaser and submitted to the department that controls finances for purchase order approval.
 Consider this the part of the process where you get the thumbs up to purchase the goods and services you want.
 You’re not actually ordering anything, you’re getting the approval to do so.
 Approvers can choose to approve, reject, or flag your request for further discussion.
 The key difference between purchase requisitions and purchase orders is that a purchase requisition is about permission and purchase orders are about purchasing.
 Read our blog post on purchase requisitions vs. purchase orders for a detailed description of these two documents.

 - Step 2: Purchaser issues purchase order – Once the purchasing or procurement department has approved the purchase requisition, it issues a purchase order to the vendor.
 In essence, POs place the order.
 Purchase orders are typically created using purchase order software like PLANERGY, which enable businesses to track POs and submit them electronically.

 - Step 3: Vendor approves, rejects, or submits PO for discussion – The vendor will review the purchase order thoroughly, paying close attention to quantities, prices, total amount due, and terms and conditions.
 Once the vendor approves the purchase order (usually via email or using an e-procurement software), they prepare the goods or services to be delivered.
 If they do not have an item that is being purchased or if there are other concerns with the order, it is flagged and sent back to the purchaser for further discussion.